The. Rev. Dr. James M. Pevehouse

 The Rev. Joy Walker Miller

-A native Texan Deacon Joy is delighted to be serving in Beaumont.
-She was ordained in June 2022.
-God willing and people consenting she will be ordained to the Priesthood in early 2023.
+A native Texan, Mother Joy is delighted to be serving in Beaumont.
+She was ordained a deacon in June 2022 and a priest in February 2023.
 Joy graduated with a Master in Divinity from Virginia Theological Seminary in May 2022.
 Prior to that Joy worked as a Social Worker and Therapist.
 She is a graduate of the University of Texas in Austin and Texas State in San Marcos.
 Joy became Episcopalian after undergrad and never looked back!
 Outside of Church, she enjoys podcasts, reading, and swimming.

 Vacation: I enjoy traveling in general, and recently had the opportunity to visit Acadia National Park which I loved